Hubert Earle

 Hubert Earle is a Canadian boxing referee and boxing judge, born in Halifax, Nova Scotia, Canada.
 Earle's career has spanned from 1980 to the present.
-According to BoxRec, the Nova Scotian boxing official has judged 100s of bouts and reffed over 300 bouts in local boxing rings and venues all over the world.
+The Nova Scotian boxing official has judged hundreds of matches and reffed over 300 fights in local boxing rings and venues across the world.
 Earle was the first Canadian boxing referee to officiate a main bout at Madison Square Garden.
 He officiated Joe Calzaghe vs. Roy Jones Jr. in 2008.

 Early life

-Hubert Earle was born and raised in Halifax, Nova Scotia in Canada.
+Hubert Earle was born and raised in Halifax, Nova Scotia, in Canada.

-As a young man, Hubert would attend boxing matches at the Halifax Forum which was his inspiration to become a boxing official.
+As a young man, Hubert attended boxing matches at the Halifax Forum, which was his inspiration to become a boxing official.

 Career

-To become a referee, Earle spent three years working with Bobby Beaton, whom he refers to as a mentor.
-Hubert Earle's career as a boxing referee and boxing judge would begin in 1980.
-He would referee his first two bouts on the same night on September 24, 1980, at the Halifax Metro Centre in Halifax, Nova Scotia, Canada.
-A month and a half later, Earle would go on to judge his first bout on November 11, 1980, at the Halifax Metro Centre in Halifax, Nova Scotia, Canada.
+To become a referee, Earle spent three years working with Canadian boxing official Bobby Beaton, whom he refers to as a mentor.
+Hubert Earle's career as a boxing referee and boxing judge began in 1980.
+He refereed his first two bouts on the same night on September 24, 1980, at the Halifax Metro Centre (now Scotiabank Centre) in Halifax, Nova Scotia.
+A month and a half later, Earle judged one of his first bouts on November 11, 1980, at the Halifax Metro Centre.

-In the early 1980s, he officiated fights for well-known Nova Scotian fighters including Ricky Anderson, Cedric Parsons, Chris Clarke, Ralph Hollet, and others.
+Throughout the early 1980s, he officiated fights in Nova Scotia for notable fighters, including Cedric Parsons, Ricky Anderson, Dave Hilton Jr., Ralph Hollet, and others.
+He soon joined the Moncton Boxing and Wrestling Commission, his first work outside the province.

-He served as the referee-in-chief for both the Canadian Pro Boxing Federation and the Nova Scotia Boxing Authority during his career.

-Beginning in 1989 and 1990, Hubert Earle officiated and judged his first World Boxing Association-sanctioned fights.
-During his tenure with the WBA, he officiated numerous of world boxing championships.
+Earle refereed his first world championship boxing match in 1986 when Brian Mitchell TKO'd Alfredo Layne for the WBA World Super Featherweight title in South Africa at the Sun City Superbowl.
+During his tenure with the World Boxing Association, he officiated numerous world boxing championships.
+At the Bismarck Civic Center, he refereed the WBA title clash between Virgil Hill and Nigerian boxer Joe Lasisi.
+Earle signaled the end of the fight in the seventh round after Lasisi sustained unanswered punches.

+He was appointed referee-in-chief for the province of Moncton in 1989 by the commission's chairman, Jerry Doiron-Gould.

+His first WBA-sanctioned fight as a judge came in 1990, when Virgil Hill faced Tyrone Frazier for the WBA World Light Heavyweight title.

+In 1994, he became the referee-in-chief of the Nova Scotia Boxing Authority, a provincial agency that regulates combat sports in the province.
+He later served as the organization's chairman.